Fully Accessible Ontario by 2025

 Minden Hills Policy #60 – Accessibility for Customer Service

 We want to ensure that we are providing exceptional and accessible service for all of our customers.
 Goods and services will be provided in a manner that respects the dignity and independence to all customers.
-Policy #60-Accessibility & Customer Service outlines the provision of services to persons with disabilities that will be integrated wherever possible.
+The Accessibility & Customer Service – Policy 60 outlines the provision of services to persons with disabilities that will be integrated wherever possible.
 Persons with disabilities will be given an opportunity equal to that given to others, to obtain, use or benefit from the goods and services provided by and on behalf of the Township.